dCache/dcache-book2/config-SRM.md

 DCACHE only manages write space, i.e. space on disk can be reserved only for write operations.
 Once files are migrated to tape, and if no copy is required on disk, space used by these files is returned back into space reservation.
 When files are read back from tape and cached on disk, they are not counted as part of any space.
 SRM space reservation can be assigned a non-unique description that can be used to query the system for space reservations with a given description.

-[Properties of the SRM space reservations] can be discovered using the `SrmGetSpaceMetadata` function.
+[Properties of the SRM space reservations](#properties-of-the-srm-space-reservations) can be discovered using the `SrmGetSpaceMetadata` function.

 Space Reservations might be released with the function `srmReleaseSpace`.

-For a complete description of the available space management functions please see the [SRM Version 2.2 Specification].
+For a complete description of the available space management functions please see the [SRM Version 2.2 Specification](https://sdm.lbl.gov/srm-wg/doc/SRM.v2.2.html#_Toc241633085).

-Data Transfer Functions
+DATA TRANSFER FUNCTIONS
 -----------------------

 ### SURLs and TURLs

-SRM defines a protocol named SRM, and introduces a way to address the files stored in the SRM managed storage by site URL (SURL of the format `srm://<host>:<port>/[<web service
+`SRM` defines a protocol named `SRM`, and introduces a way to address the files stored in the `SRM` managed storage by site URL (SURL of the format `srm://<host>:<port>/[<web service
 	  path>?SFN=]<path>`.

+Example:
 Examples of the SURLs a.k.a.
 SRM URLs are:

     srm://fapl110.fnal.gov:8443/srm/managerv2?SFN=//pnfs/fnal.gov/data/test/file1